owenw0/CP/README.md

 # CP

-Collection of solutions for problems found on the CCC.
+Collection of solutions for competitive programming problems.

 Probably not very good.